 A building permit for an ADU must be approved and issued prior to the construction of such unit.

-Section 3.
 STANDARD FOR REVIEW

 The property and proposed use must conform to the dimensional requirements of a single family residential lot.

 The ADU must be developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single family residence.